wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 70%
 :name: Transcription

-RNA is produced by transcribing DNA: as such it is a direct copy of the information contained in the DNA.
+RNA is produced by transcribing DNA: as such, it is a direct copy of the information contained in the DNA.
 Where DNA contains thymine (T, indicated in blue), RNA contains uracil (U, indicated in purple).
 :::

 In eukaryotes, some mRNA molecules undergo splicing.
 During RNA splicing, the spliceosome protein complex removes introns: specific non-coding parts of an mRNA molecule that are not used during translation ({numref}`splicing`).
 Most introns are characterized by a GU and AG dinucleotide motif in the 5' and 3' end respectively.